 hoping to have low claims in the coming years of your benefit plan is not a sustainable practice.

-- Employee Education.
-Employees need to understand how to make a claim, understand their benefits coverage, but they need to understand that they are just as responsible for the sustainability of the plan.
-Coaching employees on how to save money for themselves, and the company should be a primary focus of your broker.
+Employees need to understand how to make a claim and understand their benefits coverage, but they need to understand that they are just as responsible for the plan’s sustainability.
+Therefore, coaching employees on how to save money for themselves and the company should be a primary focus of your broker.

-- Client Advocate.
-Brokers are supposed to represent the interests of the client, but many are incentivized to watch out for the insurance carrier.
-Brokers need to be talking market trends, fund model options and plan sustainability.
+Brokers are supposed to represent the client’s interests, but many are incentivized to watch out for the insurance carrier.
+Instead, brokers need to be talking about market trends, fund model options and plan sustainability.

-- Employee Financial Wellness: There’s a reason why over 80% of medium and large companies incorporate some employee financial wellness.
-Not only will it help to alleviate the stress that inevitably will impact their productivity but also create tremendous loyalty to your company.
-Your advisor should be conducting educational sessions for your staff….and it doesn’t have to cost your company a cent!
+There’s a reason why over 80% of medium and large companies incorporate some employee financial wellness.
+Not only will it help to alleviate the stress that inevitably will impact their productivity, but it also creates tremendous loyalty to your company.
+So your advisor should be conducting educational sessions for your staff….and it doesn’t have to cost your company a cent!

 Making a change to your benefits provider is never an easy decision.
 There is often a personal relationship involved.
-They may handle other components of your business or personal insurance needs.
-The cost, time and disruption of bringing a new benefit advisor on board can also act as a significant deterrent.
+In addition, they may handle other components of your business or personal insurance needs.
+The cost, time and disruption of bringing a new benefit advisor onboard can also act as a significant deterrent.

-You need to ask yourself if your benefit plan is contributing to the overall goals to your company or has it become another line item on your income statement that is continually heading in an upward direction.
+You need to ask yourself if your benefit plan is contributing to your company’s overall goals or has it become another line item on your income statement that is continually heading in an upward direction.

 Chris Coulter is the Founder and President of The Finish Line Group.
 He works with business owners to leverage their businesses to increase their wealth, reduce corporate and personal taxes, create viable succession strategies, enable employee retention strategies and allow them to exit their businesses on their terms.